Skip to content

 Refereed Publications

-Owusu, R. & Sterzuk, A. (accepted).
+Owusu, R. & Sterzuk, A. (2023).
 ELT policy in multilingual Ghana: The case of two schools in Ghana.
 In Eric Enongene Ekembe, Lauren Nicole Harvey and Eric Dwyer (Eds).
 ELT Policies and Practice: A Global Perspective.

 Brice, M. G., King, A-L, Sterzuk, A., & Weenie, A.(Eds) (2022).
 Special Issue “Language and Landscape”. in education, 27(2b), https://doi.org/10.37119/ojs2022.v27i2b